 Attorney Curtis Capeling of Bass Berry & Sims, who helped with Griffin's sale; IP attorney Jason Hornkohl; and, Rick Betts CPA of Carr Riggs & Ingram.

-Among contractors on whom Beam relies and had former ties to Griffin Tech, the COO cited sales representatives at The Four Verticals (Aliso Viejo, Calif.); and, Nashville mechanical engineering firm Fractal LLC.
+Among contractors on whom Beam relies and had former ties to Griffin Tech, the COO cited sales representatives at The Four Verticals (Aliso Viejo, Calif.); and, Nashville mechanical engineering firm Ovyl (dba for Fractal LLC).

 The company also recently signed-on with Atlanta- and Nashville-based Carabiner Communications, represented here by Virginia Cochran.